WinterAxis/ESV-MD-Bible/The_Bible_esv/24_Jeremiah/Jer_18.md

 May a cry be heard from their houses, when you bring the plunderer suddenly upon them!
 For they have dug a pit to take me and laid snares for my feet.

 ###### 23
 Yet you, O LORD, know all their plotting to kill me.
 Forgive not their iniquity, nor blot out their sin from your sight.
-Let them be overthrown before you; deal with them in the time of your anger. ## About ## Help ## Our Network ## Social ## Preferences By submitting your email address, you understand that you will receive email communications from Bible Gateway, a division of The Zondervan Corporation, 3900 Sparks Drive SE, Grand Rapids, MI 49546 USA, including commercial communications and messages from partners of Bible Gateway.
-You may unsubscribe from Bible Gateway&rsquo;s emails at any time.
-If you have any questions, please review our [Privacy Policy] or email us at [privacy@biblegateway.com]. ## Preferences
+Let them be overthrown before you; deal with them in the time of your anger.

 ***